zhangming4153/zhangming4153.github.io/index.md

 ---
 ## About Me

 I am a first-year **Master's student in Statistics at Renmin University of China**.
 I previously earned a Bachelor's degree in **Financial Mathematics and Financial Engineering at Shandong University**, and worked for three years as a private instructor in mathematics and statistics in Zhejiang.

 I am currently interested in **statistical machine learning theory and methods, with a focus on temporal point processes, Hawkes processes, and spectral inference from discretely observed data.** Here are my CVs: [[CV(EN)]](assets/CV_MingZhang_en.pdf)[[CV(ZH)]](assets/CV_MingZhang_cn.pdf).

-For more personal background and recent updates, please see the Chinese page via the link in the top-right corner.
+For more personal background and recent updates, please see the Chinese page via the link "个人" in the top-right corner.

 ## Progress